top of page

 The Butler Area Sewer Authority (BASA) has been providing wastewater services to several communities in our region for more than 70 years.
 Currently, we serve 14,655 customers over 32.5 square miles, including residents and places of business.

-We have been presented with a $231.5 million offer from the Pennsylvania American Water Company to acquire our wastewater system.
+We have been presented with an offer from the Pennsylvania American Water Company to acquire our wastewater system.
 Before making any final decisions, we want to hear from local customers and get their thoughts and perspectives on this matter.

 That is why we will be hosting a series of open houses, which will be held on September 27 and 29.
 These open houses will afford us the opportunity to hear directly from our customers and answer their questions.
 Our commitment to our customers, employees, and local communities remains steadfast.
 We know that this proposed acquisition will impact them, and they continue to remain our priority.